microsoft/reverse-proxy/docs/docfx/articles/middleware.md

 });
 ```

-// Don't get it how to update Destination if it is in IReadOnlyList
 `DestinationState` implements `IReadOnlyList<DestinationState>` so a single destination can be assigned to `AvailableDestinations` without creating a new list.

 ### Error handling